fjolnir/Tranquil/Docs/Tranquil Spec.md

 	\ Variable assignment
 	a = b \ Variables are local in scope
-	      \ Variables must begin with a lowercase letter, as uppercase names
-	      \ are reserved for classes
-	a, b = 1, 2 \ Comma separated operands can be used for multiple assignment a, b = b, a \ The right hand sides are evaluated before the assignment, so swapping values works a, b = nil  \ If there are fewer operands on the right hand side the last one is used for the missing ones
+	      \ (Must begin with a lowercase letter, as uppercase names are reserved for classes and values imported from C headers) a, b = 1, 2 \ Comma separated operands can be used for multiple assignment a, b = b, a \ The right hand sides are evaluated before the assignment, so swapping values works a, b = nil  \ If there are fewer operands on the right hand side the last one is used for the missing ones